rembertdesigns/AI-Agent-Platforms-Automation-Tools/README.md

 ## 🎯 Productivity, Assistant & Vertical Agents

-Domain-specific agents designed for particular industries or use cases.
+These AI agents are purpose-built for specific industries or workflows, delivering tailored automation, insights, and assistance.
+By understanding domain-specific contexts and data, they improve workflow efficiency and accuracy in areas such as customer service, sales, legal, marketing, and data analysis.

 | Name | Category | Description | Notable Features |
 |------|----------|-------------|------------------|